 Elaborate: Learners apply this model to new contexts: "Why does a spoon in a hot cup become hot?"
 "How does insulation slow cooling?"
 They explain using the particle model, not memory.

-Learners check their first idea (Whitebread, 2020).
-"Was I right?
+Learners check their first idea by asking, "Was I right?
 What did I learn?"
-This helps learners understand better (Flavell, 1979; Dunlosky & Rawson, 2012).
-Reflecting fixes knowledge (Nelson & Narens, 1990).
+This metacognitive step helps learners compare their prediction with the evidence (Flavell, 1979; Dunlosky & Rawson, 2012).
+Reflection strengthens the connection between the observation and the scientific model (Nelson & Narens, 1990).

 Learners build meaning, instead of just receiving facts.
 The 5E model sparks interest, connecting what learners know already (Bybee et al., 2006).
 Learners explore ideas, creating a base for explanations (Trowbridge & Bybee, 1990).
 Learners assess their knowledge, which strengthens learning (BSCS, 2005).